Mackenzie McKee Is ‘Excited’ For ‘Baby No. 4’ After ‘Teen Mom 2’ Diss Against Briana Dejesus

 A post shared by Mackenzie (Douthit) Mckee (@mackenzietaymckee) on

 After Radar Online shared their interview with Mackenzie McKee, she took to Twitter to deny having anything against her former co-star.
-Despite the comments made, McKee took a stand against the article and mentioned that her statements may have been “fake.”
-She also said that she and her former co-stars, including Katie Yeager, Alexandria Sekella and Briana DeJesus are “sisters.”
+Despite the comments, McKee took a stand against the article and mentioned that her statements may have been “fake.”
+She also said that she and her former co-stars, including Katie Yeager, Alexandria Sekella, and Briana DeJesus, are “sisters.”

 In response to Mackenzie McKee’s tweet, Briana DeJesus released a statement of her own in which she made it clear that she was unconcerned with what McKee had to say.